softprops/hubcaps/README.md

 ### pulls

-Pulls is a service for issuing change requests against a repository
+Pulls is a service for issuing code change requests against a repository

 ```rust
 let pulls = repo.pulls();